NHP Resource Programs

-The purpose of the Special Resource Programs is to ensure that the animal needs of the various research programs are met.
-The current programs are Primate Genetics, Aging Nonhuman Primates, and Obese Nonhuman Primates.
+The purpose of the NHP Resource Programs is to ensure that the animal needs of the various research programs are met.
+The current NHP Resource programs are Aging, Obese, Infectious Disease, and Japanese Macaques.

-The Obese Nonhuman Primate Resource is comprised of three colonies of macaques that become obese when fed a high-fat/high-calorie diet (HF diet).
-The Japanese macaque model supports investigations on the effects of maternal diet and metabolic health on the development of metabolic systems in the offspring;the Rhesus macaque model is employed for studies testing pharmaceutical therapeutics for obesity, insulin resistance, and cardiovascular disease;and the Cynomolgous macaque model supports research models that investigate metabolic disease in nonhuman primates.
-All three models are used for research in the Metabolic Disease Working Group.
+The Obese NHP Resource (ONR) is comprised of three colonies of macaques that become obese when fed a high-fat/high-calorie diet.
+The Japanese macaque model supports investigations on the effects of maternal diet and metabolic health on the development of metabolic systems in the offspring;the rhesus macaque model is employed for studies testing novel therapeutics and surgical interventions for obesity, insulin resistance, and cardiovascular disease;and the cynomolgous macaque model supports research models that investigate metabolic disease and type 2 diabetes mellitus.
 These models are being expanded in an effort to understand the mechanisms of progression of metabolic diseases like type 2 diabetes as well as to understand the full spectrum of complications that are associated with obesity.
 For information on tissue or animal availability please send an e-mail to: email@example.com